Golan Shahar

-Golan Shahar, Ph.D., is an Israeli clinical health psychologist and an interdisciplinary stress/psychopathology researcher.
+Golan Shahar (Hebrew: גולן שחר) is an Israeli clinical health psychologist and an interdisciplinary stress/psychopathology researcher.

 Biography and career

 Shahar was born (1968) and raised in Rishon Le-Zion, Israel.
 He received all his academic degrees at Ben-Gurion University (BGU): a B.A.
 (1993) in behavioral sciences, an M.A.
 (1997) in clinical psychology, and a Ph.D.
 (1999) in psychological research.
 He has received advanced statistical training at the University of Essex, UK, and at the Universities of Michigan in Ann Arbor and Yale, US.
 He was clinically trained at the Shalvata Mental Health Center in Hod-Hasharon, Israel (1997–1999) and the Yale Child Study Center (2002–2004).

 During the years 1999–2000, Shahar served on the faculty of Bar-Ilan University in Israel and received post-doctoral research training in the Departments of Psychology and Psychiatry at Yale University, under the tutelage of Sidney J. Blatt, a world-leading personality and clinical psychologist (2000–2002).
 Shahar than joined the faculty of the Department of Psychiatry as assistant professor (2002), with a subsequent affiliation with the Department of Psychology at Yale University (2003).
 In the fall of 2004, he returned to his alma mater, BGU.
 There, he first served as associate professor of psychology (2007) with a brief affiliation at the Department of Philosophy (2008), and was than promoted to tenured full professor in 2008.
 In 2016, he was named Zlotowsky Chair in Neuropsychology.
 Throughout his service at BGU, Shahar maintained his affiliation with the Department of Psychiatry at the Yale University School of Medicine.